Royal engagement exposes Britain's 'quiet and unique brand of racism'

 But some black women said coverage of the Los Angeles native's roots by some media outlets is indicative of the underlying racism that they experience daily.

 "I feel like racism in the U.K. is pretty insidious," said Paula Akpan, a co-founder of Black Girl Festival which celebrates black British women.
-She added racism tended to be "not as apparent" as in the U.S.
+She added racism tended to be "not as openly acknowledged" as in the U.S.

 Following the royal engagement, the Daily Mail publicized one of its stories with a tweet reading “from slaves to royalty, Meghan Markle’s upwardly mobile family.”
 Last year, the newspaper suggested that Markle was “(almost) straight outta Compton.”